ucaszyp/STEPS/README.md

 ```shell
 sh scripts/test_(rc/ns).sh
 ```
-For a quick test, you can download pretrained checkpoints of of our method.
+For a quick test, you can download pretrained checkpoints of of our method to `(./best)`.

 [checkpoints](https://drive.google.com/drive/folders/16bqgIYBDg4dd9eGFWYL6Cyp5xCs4-DbI)